 Only two hours from Bangkok you will find the city of Kanchanaburi, known for the Bridge Over The River Kwai.
 Fascinating war history, gorgeous river huts, Instagram-worthy waterfalls, ornate temples and plenty of outdoor activities.
 Kanchanaburi is definitely worth the visit.
+For rates click here.
 Before we begin, what is a “kwai” anyways?
 Well, good question.
-The word kwai is “buffalo” in Thai so basically it’s the Buffalo River Bridge.
-The word kwai is also used as an insult among Thai people.
+The word kwai means “buffalo” so basically it’s the Buffalo River Bridge.
+The word kwai is also used as an insult among Thai people so be careful how you use it.
 I digress.
-If you love history and particularly war history, Kanchanaburi has
+If

 Pattaya is a city on Thailand’s eastern Gulf coast known for its beaches and nightlife.
 A quiet fishing village in the 1960s, it’s now home to several resort hotels, shopping malls, go-go bars, and nightclubs.
 The area also boasts several designer golf courses, some with views of Pattaya Bay.
-Temples.
-Just to the south of the city center is the Sanctuary of Truth, built entirely by wooden hand-carvings, this 20-story complex is an incredible attraction.
-Nearby to the north, the hillside Wat Phra Yai Temple features a 12m-tall golden Buddha.
+In just less than 2-hours from Suvarnabhumi Airport in Bangkok, you can be in one of Thailand’s most exciting cities.
+The Sanctuary of Truth Just to the south of the city center is the Sanctuary of Truth, built entirely by wooden